guguji666666/GJS-MDC-Tips/Connect AWS to MDFC/readme.md

 Click `launch instance` to create the VM
 ![image](https://user-images.githubusercontent.com/96930989/222940204-e2f9251b-2f33-4685-8d4e-bf172a1416b0.png)

-Download the key pairt and modify other configurations if required
+Download the key pair and modify other configurations if required
 ![image](https://user-images.githubusercontent.com/96930989/222948151-35f5c507-61fe-4c73-89c3-be40c2fc3df6.png)

 Define the number of instances you want to create and then click launch to create them